/skills/fuz-stack/references/css-patterns

 When Custom CSS IS Justified

-Project style.css for Shared App Patterns
+Project style.css for shared app patterns

-When a pattern recurs across multiple components in one app but isn't general enough for fuz_css, put it in the project's style.css (e.g., src/routes/style.css).
-This is the right place for app-scoped shared classes β€” button variants, layout columns, drag indicators, scroll shadows, etc.
+When a pattern recurs across components in one app but isn't general enough for fuz_css, put it in the project's src/routes/style.css — the right home for app-scoped shared classes (button variants, layout columns, scroll shadows).
+Mark candidates with // TODO upstream if they might belong in fuz_css.
+Keeps component <style> blocks focused and avoids premature generalization.

-Class Naming Conventions
+Class Naming

 Two naming systems coexist: